psychogun/psychogun.github.io/docs/opnsense/WireGuard-Site-2-Site.md

 Enable incoming IPv4 UDP connections to 51821 on your WAN address.

 #### WG_Site_B
-You can add granular rules here for your incoming clients;
+You can add granular rules on this interface for your incoming clients;
-allow 192.168.5.0/24 to all your networks on Site A - like, for management? allow 192.168.200.0/24 only to specific networks on Site A - like, for SMB traffic?
+* allow 192.168.5.0/24 to all your networks on Site A - like, for management?
+* allow 192.168.200.0/24 only to specific networks on Site A - like, for SMB traffic?

 ### NAT